National Disability Insurance Scheme: Access and fraud issues

-Guidelines have been developed to show how the NDIS will interact with other systems, such as health systems, child protection, and education services.
-These interactions were described in September 2017 as being open to "cost-shifting" between the NDIS and existing services.
+Guidelines were developed to show how the NDIS will interact with other systems, such as health systems, child protection, and education services.
+In September 2017, these interactions were described as being open to "cost-shifting" between the NDIS and existing services.

-In September 2017 it was reported that many specialist services were closing due to no longer having block funding, making it harder for NDIS participants to be able to use their packages.
+In September 2017, it was reported that many specialist services were closing due to no longer having block funding, making it harder for NDIS participants to be able to use their packages.

-In September 2017 it was predicted that childhood disabilities with a late onset (ages 2–3) were likely to be under-served in the ECEI model.
+In September 2017, it was predicted that childhood disabilities with a late onset (ages 2–3) were likely to be under-served in the ECEI model.

-The peak body for disability services in Australia, National Disability Services, estimated in February 2018 that the NDIS may have owed up to $300 million to service providers.
+In February 2018, the peak body for disability services in Australia, National Disability Services, estimated that the NDIS may have owed up to $300 million to service providers.

-The Australian newspaper noted in March 2018 that tarot card readers and other fringe therapy providers had become NDIS providers.
+In March 2018, The Australian newspaper noted that tarot card readers and other fringe therapy providers had become NDIS providers.

-In July 2018, the NDIA asked that an Aboriginal boy in Tennant Creek be placed into care.
+2020s

-Participants or their carers can appeal decisions made around their NDIS funding by going to the Administrative Appeals Tribunal.

-The amount of funding that young children can be allocated for therapies is determined based on an internal NDIA guideline rather than the recommendations of treating experts.
+In April 2022, ABC News reported that participants or their carers can appeal decisions made around their NDIS funding by going to the Administrative Appeals Tribunal.
+The amount of funding that young children can be allocated for therapies is determined based on an standardised internal NDIA clinical guidelines, rather than being determined by treating clinicians.

+In 2022, Michael Phelan, then the Australian Criminal Intelligence Commission chief, warned as much as a fifth of disability funding in the NDIS was being defrauded by organised crime groups, amounting to $8 billion a year.
+Criminals have been manipulating participants to fund drugs, holidays and cars, prompting a thorough review.

+In December 2023, under Bill Shorten, a new taskforce was launched to crack down on price discrimination by NDIS providers.
+This will target providers that charge participants different prices depending on if they receive NDIS funding.

+In June 2024, a former Treasury economist said “When it comes to the NDIS, we need to talk about the quality of jobs and the quality of supports delivered, not simply the number of jobs and supports.
+Many of the jobs being created by the NDIS are not frontline care jobs directly benefiting people living with disability”.
+In 2024, the Australian Financial Review stated "The uncontrolled growth in the NDIS is contributing to Australia’s inflation and productivity problem, economists and business operators believe [...]
+Australia is now among the biggest government spenders on disability in the world, outlying more than $84 billion a year (more than 3 per cent of GDP), for items such as the NDIS, disability support pensions, and carer payments."